NthTensor/Forte/README.md

 An async-compatible thread-pool aiming for "speed through simplicity".

 Forte is a parallel & async work scheduler designed to accommodate very large workloads with many short-lived tasks.
 It replicates the `rayon_core` api but with native support for futures and async tasks.
-It's design was prompted by the needs of the bevy game engine, but should be applicable to any problem that involves running both synchronous and asynchronous work concurrently.
+Its design was prompted by the needs of the bevy game engine, but should be applicable to any problem that involves running both synchronous and asynchronous work concurrently.

 The thread-pool provided by this crate does not employ work-stealing.
 Forte instead uses "Heartbeat Scheduling", an alternative load-balancing technique that (theoretically) provides provably small overheads and good utilization.